Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Length of Stay

-The graph below compares the observed or actual number of days that a patient undergoing a urology procedure at Cedars-Sinai spent in the hospital.
-This is compared with the length of stay for patients treated at other academic medical centers and their affiliates across the country.
+The table below compares the observed or actual number of days that a patient undergoing a urology procedure at Cedars-Sinai spent in the hospital to the expected length of stay for a clinical similar patient population at other academic medical centers across the country,

 A shorter length of stay is generally better than a longer one.

 The graph below compares the percentage of cases treated at Cedars-Sinai who experienced selected complications.
-This is compared with the length of stay for patients treated at other academic medical centers and their affiliates across the country.
 These complications are defined by the Agency for Healthcare Quality and Research (AHRQ) and include events such as post-operative hemorrhage, respiratory failure, etc.For more information and a complete listing, click here.

 A lower complication rate is better than a higher one.

-*The data are from the University HealthSystem Consortium (UHC), an alliance of 120 academic medical centers and 301 of their affiliated hospitals representing the nation's leading academic medical centers.
-Most of these facilities participate in UHC's Clinical DataBase/Resource Manager.
-The data were assessed on March 21, 2014 based on patients discharged in 2013
+The data comes from the University HealthSystem Consortium (UHC), an alliance of more than 300 of the nation’s non-profit academic medical centers and their affiliated hospitals.
+The majority of these facilities participate in UHC's Clinical DataBase/Resource Manager.
+The data were accessed on April 4, 2014 for patients discharged during 2014.

 1Bach PB, Ann Intern Med 2009; 150:729-30